A moving lemma for cohomology with support: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Sergey Gorchinskiy for asking whether refined unramified cohomology is motivic.
-Thanks to Andreas Krug for discussions.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 948066 (ERC-StG RationAlgic).
+I am grateful to Sergey Gorchinskiy for asking whether refined unramified cohomology is motivic and to Kees Kok and Lin Zhou for pointing out a mistake in the previous version of Corollary \ref{cor:YxP^n}.
+Thanks to Andreas Krug for discussions and to the excellent referees for their careful reading and suggestions.